drata/gcp-shell-drata-setup/README.md

    1. `chmod -x drata.sh` to give it execution permissions.
    2. `drata.sh` to run the script.
 5. After the process finishes, from your editor, download the `drata-key-file.json` file.
-6. Go to the GCP connection drawer for user access review and select Upload File to upload the `drata-json-key-file.json` file.
+6. Go to the GCP connection drawer and select Upload File to upload the `drata-json-key-file.json` file.
 7. Select the `Save & Test Connection` button.